jingyangcarl/nerf/experiments.md

 ----------------------------------------------------------------------------
 Date: 2021/02/26
 Experiments Index: 2
-Detail: input global spherical harmonic
+Detail: make the changes from nerf_relightable branch to nerf_relightable_sh_input branch, where the branch should be able to take the hdr global spherical harmonics lighting as input
 Commit:
 Logs:
 Results: